opensearch-project/documentation-website/_data-prepper/log-analytics.md

 # Next Steps

-Follow the [Log ingestion demo guide](https://github.com/opensearch-project/data-prepper/blob/main/examples/log-ingestion/README.md) to go through a specific example of Apache log ingestion from `FluentBit -> Data Prepper -> OpenSearch` running through Docker.
+See the [Data Prepper Log Ingestion Demo Guide](https://github.com/opensearch-project/data-prepper/blob/main/examples/log-ingestion/README.md) for a specific example of Apache log ingestion from `FluentBit -> Data Prepper -> OpenSearch` running through Docker.

 In the future, Data Prepper will contain additional sources and processors which will make more complex log analytic pipelines available.
 Check out our [Roadmap](https://github.com/opensearch-project/data-prepper/projects/1) to see what is coming.